KarlWinkler/DnDNearby/README.md

 # DnD Nearby

+Open Source DnD community management tool.
+Frontend built with React.
-Backend built for DnD Nearby using Django.
+Backend built with Django.

 ## Getting started

 #### Downloading the repository
-1. Clone the repository `git clone git@github.com:KarlWinkler/DnDNearby-Backend.git`
+1. Clone the repository `git clone git@github.com:KarlWinkler/DnDNearby.git`
-2. cd into the repository `cd DnDNearby-Backend`
+2. cd into the repository `cd DnDNearby`

 #### Starting the app
 3. run the following commands to start the app: